Where is the sciatic nerve located?

 - Burning or tingling down the leg

 - Weakness, numbness, or a hard time moving the leg or foot

 - Constant pain on one side of the rear

 - A shooting pain that makes it hard to stand up

-How soon can you find relief after physical therapy?
+How soon can you find pain relief after physical therapy?

-What is the best treatment for Sciatica pain?
+What is the best treatment for Sciatica nerve pain?